 9. Revival of Brick-And-Mortar (B&M) Models ^

 2007 was the year when the brick-and-mortar market faced a backlash.
 It was then when ecommerce stores went mainstream.
-Now, in 2018, things have changed.
-Brick and mortar stores are coming back with a bang.
+Now, in 2019, things will be changed.
+Brick and mortar stores would come back with a bang.
 These new retail stores provide in-person digital experiences without storing any actual inventory.

 A good example of this is the real estate industry.
 Suppose a client enters a real estate shop and uses a virtual reality headset to see the 3D version of the house.
 This is also being replicated in the auto industry.
 Showrooms are now using virtual versions of cars for first time visitors.

 In 2016, Cadillac used virtual reality app for a product demo at a car expo.
 Other automakers such as Audi, Toyota, and Mercedes are also using virtual reality apps.
 It gives the users a more welcoming experience.